Good News in History Sept. 20 - Good News Network

 - The first wave of Southeast Asian “boat people” arrived in San Francisco under a U.S. resettlement program (1977)

-- Cal Ripken Jr. ended his “iron man” streak after playing in a record 2,632 consecutive games over 16 seasons for the Baltimore Orioles (1998)
+- Cal Ripken Jr. ended his “iron man” streak, one of the most amazing feats in sports history, after playing in a record 2,632 consecutive baseball games over 16 seasons for the Baltimore Orioles (1998)

 - A multinational UN peacekeeping force landed in East Timor to restore order and help establish a new peaceful government; a society was successfully rebuilt (1999)